highcharts/highcharts-vue/README.md

 #### Chart object reference

 You can access the Chart object instance if necessary (e.g when need to get some data or use any of `Chart.prototype` functions), by calling specific Vue component instance `chart` field, but it is *not supported* to update the chart using its built-in functions, because that could cause a problems with data synchronization between your app and the chart itself (it disturbs conception of using wrappers).
-The most recommended way of implementing it, is to use it in the way presented in demo app.
+The most recommended way of implementing it, is to use it in the way presented in demo apps.

 #### Using Highcharts `setOptions()` method